 Remember, search engines are kind of like your colour-blind friend – they can’t see red, or in Google’s case, it can’t see images.
 It sees only text and links, so make your text and links as high-quality as possible!

 The amount of time it takes your web page to load impacts your website’s search rankings.
 And, in case you hadn’t noticed, patience isn’t exactly a virtue when it comes to web users.
 They want results instantly, and if a website’s page is too slow, they’ll cut and run.
-Any page taking more than three seconds to load sees its bounce rate increase by more than 30%.
+Any page taking more than three seconds to load sees its bounce rate increase by more than 30%, even more so on mobile.
 Check out Google’s Page Speed Insights Tool to ensure your website’s page speeds are up to snuff.

 Scrub your site for any dead links, which sends users to non-existent pages.
 Broken redirects can also hurt your website’s SEO rankings on Google.
 There are a variety of different link types, as outlined in this article by SEOptimer.